hjmh/unityvr/README.md

 2. Create conda environment: conda create --name unityvr python=3.8
 3. Activate environment: conda activate unityvr
 4. Make sure you are in the top folder of the cloned repo, then install dependencies: poetry install
+5. Setup the new environment as an ipython kernel: conda install -c anaconda ipykernel python -m ipykernel install --user --name=unityvr

+Now you should be able to run the example notebooks in the **scripts** folder without problems.